See what there is to do in Knoxville during the winter, along with the best places to stay, what to pack, and more!

 9. Eat at The French Market Crêperie

-Travel to France for breakfast, lunch, or dinner at The French Market Crêperie.
+Make it feel like you’re traveling to Paris for a great breakfast, lunch, or dinner by visiting The French Market Crêperie.

 The flour that is used is imported directly from France — making the crêpes as close as you can get to enjoying breakfast in Paris.